-Remote teams can find it more difficult to communicate because coworkers can’t walk up to your desk and ask for clarification — they need to send you a message.
-And even messages can be misinterpreted.
+Remote teams can find it more difficult to communicate because coworkers can’t walk up to your desk and ask for clarification.
+They must send a message and even messages can be misinterpreted.
 Thus, it’s key to define your responsibilities and keep your team in the loop with regard to what you’re working on.

 Firstly, you should define the exact responsibilities of each team member.
-Make sure everyone is on the same page with regard to what they should be working on, who they should be working with, and when certain tasks should be completed.
+Make sure everyone knows what they should be working on, who they should be working with, and when the deadline is.
 You should also make sure there’s a written record of these responsibilities.

 You should also feel free to talk to your team if you’re confused about what you should be doing.
-If you’re unsure whether you should be working on a task or what you need to do to complete a task, ask someone else on your team.
+If you’re unsure whether you should be working on a task or what you need to do to, ask someone else on your team.
 Instead of spending your whole day worrying about how to approach the task, ask for help.
 Message team members on Slack and ask them any questions.
-Or, if you need a lot of help, schedule a video call so you can speak with your team verbally and ask for any specific clarifications.
+If you need help, schedule a video call so you can speak with your team verbally and ask for any specific clarifications.

 Talk With Your Team

 This one may sound obvious, but remote workers often find it difficult to stay in touch with their team.
-Remote workers cannot ask their co-workers to meet in a conference room to discuss something — they are in different buildings, perhaps even in different countries.
+Remote workers cannot ask their co-workers to meet in a conference room to discuss something.
+Their team could be in different buildings or even different countries.
 You should make sure you’re staying in contact with your team and working with them as much as required.
 This will not only help boost your confidence in your work but will also make you feel more like a part of the team.

 In addition to talking with your team about work, you should also try to get to know them as people.
 Office workers learn a lot about their coworkers because they can observe each other and often ask questions just to make conversation.
 But as a remote worker, the communication dynamics are different.
 It can feel unnatural to ask your remote team about their personal lives when you’re working.
 But doing so will help you feel more included and develop stronger bonds with the rest of your team.